lnishan/awesome-competitive-programming/README.md

 | ★★☆ | [How to Solve It: A New Aspect of Mathematical Method](http://www.amazon.com/How-Solve-It-Mathematical-Princeton/dp/069111966X), by G. Polya | An old-time classic.
 In this book, the author provides a systematic way to solve problems creatively. |

 ### Sites to Practice
-> Good online judges / contest platforms to practice.
+> Good online judge systems / contest platforms to practice.

 | ☆ | Name | Description |
 | --- | --- | --- |